CBD Frequently Asked Questions:

 Can I give my pet CBD (my dog, cat, etc.)?

 Yes.
-Pets can benefit from CBD for many of the same conditions as humans: pain, seizures, inflammation, and anxiety.
+Pets can benefit from CBD for many of the same conditions as humans (google benefits of CBD for pets).
 CBD is safe to use for pets but their dosage will likely be much smaller than yours.
 Dogs have a higher concentration of cannabinoid receptors in their brain.
 This means they are very sensitive to THC.
 But a small amount of THC, like the amount in a full spectrum CBD hemp oil, is beneficial for animals.
 We recommend you speak with a veterinarian (holistic veterinarian) before you start giving your pet CBD.

 How long do you keep CBD tincture under your tongue?